 UPDATE 04/27/19: Had read a suggestion in the forum to vertically bi-amp, I don’t know why I hadn’t thought of it before but I had my system horizontally bi-amped with identical consecutively serial numbered amps.
 Vertically bi-amping added a lot of punch, both my wife and I noticed it right away.
-After a month of critical listening it’s defiantly a keeper.
+After a month of critical listening it’s definitely a keeper.

 UPDATE 01/04/18: Moved and updated the room specs and a few pics.
 I’m in a much bigger space and was able to do room correction last weekend.
 All I can say is wow.
 What a difference the room makes.
 I also discovered how to input 12 biquad filters per speaker and have gotten the distortion down to 2.6%.
 All the subs working together in the space is a revelation.
 I now have a movie and a music setting because I had the subs at -20db at first which was a little bass heavy for music but boy does it make movies exciting (bone shaking.)
 Critical listening has the subs at -25db for perfect seamless integration.
 If you can get four subs to do room correction, do it ASAP in my opinion, it makes a world of difference.
 Just an FYI on set up the Maggies are running full range as well as the subs, I let Multi Sub Optimizer build the filters off of full range operation and optimized for my main listening position only and it is an interesting exercise to see what the slopes are and how high the subs will play to assist in the room correction.

 My system was hit by lightening and it came through the coax cable and took out the cable box, video processor and projector.
 I added a P15 Powerplant to protect the system from all the brownouts, dirty power, and lightening in this area.
 The advantage of the P15 is huge and unexpected.
 Initially I had the main subs only functioning upon move in and I would bury the bias needle on my Pass Amp on some movie transients and it shut down my power unit due to the 1200 watt power draw.
 Adding the other subs to the system they put out much more power working together, are more accurate, and barely move the power needle on my P15 which has loads of room to spare now even at maximum listening levels.
 The system is quieter with the P15 and has more punch due to the clean power on demand.
 I also just discovered the variable multiwave feature and bumped up the available pool of capacitance on demand to the equipment, what a great addition.
-The WAF is really high as now the entire system starts and turns off in order at the push of one button, what a luxury.
+The usability is really high as now the entire system starts and turns off in order, timed delays, soft start to ease electrical inrush, at the push of one button, what a luxury.

 This is the culmination of 20 years of patience.
 I had an old school Sansui receiver with Dynaco speakers for many years while I saved up for my dream system.
 I was first exposed to High Fidelity living in Europe visiting the Sony Center in Berlin.
 A black glass elevator with white light lit corners brought my friend and I to a black marble/glass floor with dim pure white light in the corners with a hallway ending in endless darkness.
 A person greeted us in an all black suit and tie and asked if we wanted to hear the ultimate musical reproduction ever produced.
 Before us were two large speakers with nickel sized speaker wire coming out and a huge CD player and amp.
 He put in a violin concerto with a weighted CD that made my hair stand up with pinpoint realism imaging and staging.
 I could hear the strings vibrating, the musician breathing like he was 5ft away.
 We listened to music for three hours and it only felt like 20 min.
 How much?
 Not for sale, custom made. . .
 His best guess $150k.
 What was the mystery CD?
 DVD-A (new format) Why present something that wasn't for sale?
 To show how good music reproduction could get.
 Me?
 Hooked.
 I love live music, listened to my father put on two hour concerts via grand piano as a child, sang in Madison Boys Choir, and I played bassoon in Wisconsin Youth Symphony.
 There is nothing like the real thing; sound actually vibrating through your body.